GSA/fedramp-gov/_policy/2017-02-18-3PAO_Readiness_Assessment_Report_Guide.md

   - three
   - four
 ---
 This document provides an overview of a 3PAO’s roles and responsibilities in the JAB P-ATO Process.

-[pdf - 3.5MB]